 Virtually all the major international arbitration rules provide arbitral tribunals with enormous discretion to conduct proceedings, subject only to the obligation to treat the parties fairly and impartially and to provide a reasonable opportunity for them to present their case.

 Hence the importance of the initial hearing.
-If one may speak of the ‘art’ of international arbitration,the initial hearing presents the tribunal and parties with a blank canvas and full palette of procedural possibilities.
-At the initial hearing, the parties provide their views as to how the case should proceed; choices are made; and the case begins to assume its particular character.
+If one may speak of the ‘art’ of international arbitration,the initial hearing presents the tribunal and parties with a blank canvas and a full palette of procedural possibilities.
+At the initial hearing, the parties give their views as to how the case should proceed, choices are made, and the case begins to assume its particular character.
 However it is labelled under the various rules – ‘case management conference’, ‘preparatory conference’, ‘preliminary meeting’ or ‘pre-hearing conference’ – the initial hearing, which typically takes place shortly after the appointment of the tribunal, and the procedural order that usually follows shortly thereafter, not only results in a comprehensive plan for the proceedings but also may significantly define the issues to be decided.

 The initial hearing and first procedural order typically address such issues as:

 - method and timing of determining the place, language and applicable law of the arbitration, if these have not previously been agreed;

 - requests for interim measures, bifurcation or confidentiality;